jithin-ak/cptcity_ferret/README.md

 #  cptcity_ferret
-This is collection of more than 12000 color palette for FERRET (https://ferret.pmel.noaa.gov/Ferret/).
+This is collection of more than 12000 color palettes for FERRET (https://ferret.pmel.noaa.gov/Ferret/).
-All these ferret-readable colour palettes (.spk) are are prepared using the colour maps provided in cpt-city (http://soliton.vm.bytemark.co.uk/pub/cpt-city/) website and uses the same colour palete name.
+All these ferret-readable colour palettes (.spk) are are prepared using the colour maps provided in cpt-city (http://soliton.vm.bytemark.co.uk/pub/cpt-city/) website and uses the same colour palette name.

 Files : spk_files.tar.xz (tar file of .spk files)